/token endpoint

 Request

-The client requests a token by passing the JWT-bearer authorization grant to the /token endpoint.
+The client requests a token by passing a JWT grant to the /token endpoint.

 The following request body attributes shall be used when passing the JWT-grant: